Jellfedora/portfolio/README.md

-# portfolio
+# Portfolio

-This is a repository of my portfolio
+This is a repository of my personal portfolio created with React JS & Redux.